 The established set of attitudes held by someone.

 A thing used to help perform a job.

-Tools are attractive: they offer concrete way to solve your problems and answer your needs.
-We are often tempted to jump on the tools without asking ourselves more questions, or because “everybody uses it”.
+Tools are attractive: they offer concrete solutions to solve your problems and answer your needs.
+We can be often tempted to jump on the tools without asking ourselves more questions, or because “everybody uses it”.